District Court Proceedings

 Adaptec v.
 Globalnet et al. – (N.D.
 Cal.) – Represented plaintiff Adaptec in enforcing and protecting its copyrights and trademarks from infringement and counterfeiting.
 District court entered judgment in favor of Adaptec against all defendants who refused to settle out-of-court, found certain defendants in contempt for violating preliminary injunctive relief, awarded Adaptec multi-million dollars in compensatory awards and attorney fees awards, and entered a permanent injunction.

 Certain Flat Panel Digital Televisions and Components Thereof (ITC Inv.
-No. 337-TA-733) — represented respondents LG Electronics and its subsidiaries against patent infringement claims accusing cellular telephones based on cable transmission technology.
+No. 337-TA-733) — Represented respondents LG Electronics and its subsidiaries against patent infringement claims accusing cellular telephones based on cable transmission technology.
 Litigation favorably settled after Markman hearing.

 Certain Mobile Telephones and Wireless Communication Devices Featuring Cameras, and Components Thereof (ITC Inv.
-337-TA-663) – represented respondents LG Electronics and its subsidiaries against patent infringement claims brought by Eastman Kodak accusing LGE’s popular cellular telephone products.
+337-TA-663) – Represented respondents LG Electronics and its subsidiaries against patent infringement claims brought by Eastman Kodak accusing LGE’s popular cellular telephone products.
 Litigation favorably settled after the evidentiary hearing.

-In the Matter of Certain Liquid Crystal Display Devices and Products Containing The Same (ITC Inv.
+Certain Liquid Crystal Display Devices and Products Containing The Same (ITC Inv.
 337-TA-631) – Represented complainant Samsung Electronics in enforcing patents related to liquid crystal display.
 The Chief ALJ found in Samsung’s favor after a full evidentiary hearing on the merits, and the full Commission issued an exclusion order barring the importation of Sharp’s infringing LCD products.

-In re Certain Unified Communications Systems and Components Thereof (ITC Inv.
+Certain Unified Communications Systems and Components Thereof (ITC Inv.
 337-TA-598) – Represented complainant Microsoft in enforcing patents related to unified communications systems.
 After a full hearing on the merits, the ALJ ruled in favor of Microsoft.
 Litigation favorably settled while on appeal.

 Certain Flash Memory Devices and Components Thereof, and Products Containing Such Devices and Components – (ITC Inv.
 337-TA-552) – Represented respondents Hynix Semiconductor and its subsidiary against three Toshiba Corp. patents related to flash memory technology.
 The Hynix respondents prevailed on all patents after a full hearing on the merits, and the full Commission sustained the ALJ’s ruling.